Credit: Photo: Western Washington Taxi Cab Operators Association

 For more enforcement to be financed, however, the money has to come from somewhere.
 The first possibility Clark mentions is raising the license fees that taxi operators pay.
 Ironically, this could make taxis even less competitive, boosting their cost of doing business.

-These license fees already pay for something ride-shares largely sidestep — a regulatory structure.
+These license fees already pay for something Uber and Lyft largely sidestep — a regulatory structure.
 As it stands, ride-share companies conduct their own background checks on drivers, and are responsible for ensuring their cars are properly maintained and safe.

 “That’s like a restaurant saying employees wash their hands, and they’re free of rats, but no one’s checking,” said Gearhart.
 “The reason we pay for health inspectors is to make sure that’s true.
 Anyone can put a pink moustache on the front of their car.”
 Ride-share opponents portray this as a public safety issue, as well as one of legal fairness.